-Students will create projects for advertising graphic campaigns encompassing products, services, or ideas.
-Topics include all campaign procedures from initial research and creative strategy to final execution of a comprehensive project.
-Prerequisites: ARTS 2313, ARTS 2314 and ARTC 1353.
+Creation of projects in art direction for advertising graphic campaigns for products, services, or ideas.
+Topics include all campaign procedures from initial research and creative strategy to final execution and presentation of a comprehensive project.
+Prerequisites: ARTC 1353 or Instructor Approval.